prezi/dashboard-controller/README.md

 Use the Dashboard Controller program to remotely open urls on browser windows.

 Our implemented system uses [Google Chrome](http://www.google.com/chrome/) web browser.
-Slave runs on Raspberry Pis connected to monitors.
+Slave runs on Raspberry Pis or Mac Minis connected to monitors.
-The webserver and master both run on one Apple Mac Mini.
+The master runs on one Raspberry Pi or Apple Mac Mini.

 Together, they make a delicious Apple-Raspberry-Pi system.